poinck/lampe/README.md

 make
 make install # as root or use sudo
 ```
+- If your version of redshift is compiled without geoclue-support than you have to add `redshift_options="-l xx.xx:yy.yy"` to your "~/.lamperc" in order to have color temperature based on your location.

 **on Arch Linux:**
 Thx to [FSMaxB](https://github.com/FSMaxB) there is an Arch package availabe in the AUR: